aws/aws-cdk/design/aws-ecs/aws-ecs-service-addons.md

 ## The context

 As we add more features to ECS one problem that must be faced is that ECS is not a standalone service.
-The strength of ECS is in its integration with other AWS services, so customer's expect these integrations to be a smooth and easy as possible.
-Therefore we must create CDK constructs that can help customers connect their ECS orchestrated application to other AWS services.
+The strength of ECS is in its integration with other AWS services, so customer's expect these integrations to be as smooth and easy as possible.
+We must create CDK constructs that can help customers connect their ECS orchestrated application to other AWS services.
 The constructs in CDK must be extensible enough address all the possible integrations that users may want to enable on their ECS service.

 Currently we have built out a set of L3 constructs: